 Pre-requisite: Some computer skills.

-Prof. Muhammad Sahimi: Laboratory for Complex Materials
+Prof. Muhammad Sahimi: Laboratory for Complex Materials - COMPUTATIONAL

 The Li Group develops and uses advanced computational methods to study quantum phenomena in nanomaterials.
 We are interested in how electrons behave when they see each other and when they interact with the atoms.
 We also study how to use light to control exotic behavior of quantum materials at a very small length scale for future device design.
 We look at broad phenomena including superconductivity, optical excitations, magnetism, and dynamics.
 We convert quantum physics equations into highly efficient computer codes.